 Both the first idea, consisting of the words and thought instigating this particular poem, and the inspirations occurring during the course of the writing, consisting of the thoughts that solve aesthetic problems and generate further activity, are indirect and figurative representations of the poet's unconscious preoccupations and conflicts.
 The initial thought of the horse looming up like Madeline Usher, the janusian thought of the horse as not-human and not-beast, and the homospatial thought of the riderless horse and the horse and rider occupying the same space are all embodiments and representations of unconscious material as well as elements directly contributing to the creation of the poem.
 With respect to the janusian thought of the horse as not-human and not-beast, I have already spelled out how that formulation figuratively represented the poet's unconscious preoccupation, his conflict between wanting to be free and independent and to be cared for by his mother.
 With respect to his homospatial thought, I have pointed out how it represented the poet's unconscious oedipal wish as well as a merging of his sexual and aggressive impulses.
-The initial ideas, inspirations, and metaphorical constructions incorporated into a poem are themselves indirect and figurative representations of uncovering and revealing this material more directly.
-The poetic creative process facilitates the development of psychological insight, the rendering of the unconscious into consciousness, to a certain degree.3
+The initial ideas, inspirations, and metaphorical constructions incorporated into a poem are themselves indirect and figurative representations of unconscious material and, in the mirror-image process of creativity, they are way stations on the path to uncovering and revealing this material more directly.
+The poetic creative process facilitates the development of psychological insight, the rendering of the unconscious into consciousness, to a certain degree.\(\frac{3}{2} \)